anhkiet1227/MDC_SaigonTech_LineDetect/README.md

 This is the code for LineDetective_Robot in the competition in 2018

-Thanks to: SaigonTech's library - STTODRobot
+Thanks to: SaigonTech

-This includes INO file and STTODRobot library
+This includes INO file, Pascal file and STTODRobot library